ceticamarco/dc/man.md

 ```

 Operands are pushed onto the stack following the LIFO policy; operators, on the other hand, pop one or more values
 from the stack and push back the result.
-By default **dc** is very quiet, in order to inquiry the stack you need to use one of the supported
+By default, **dc** is very quiet, in order to inquiry the stack you need to use one of the supported
 options(see below).

 **dc** reads from the standard input, but it can also work with text files using the `-f` flag.
-Futhermore, you can decide to evaluate an expression
+Furthermore, you can decide to evaluate an expression
 without opening the REPL by using the `-e` flag.

 # PROGRAMMING IN DC
 As a stack-based, concatenative and procedural programming language, **dc** programs follow a *bottom up* approach where the program is built by
-starting with the most minimal facts about the problem and then is build up towards the complete solution.
+starting with the most minimal facts about the problem and then is built up towards the complete solution.
 Following this programming paradigm means
-creating many short and simple routines that are defined either in terms or existing routines or in terms of built-in primitives.
+creating many short and simple routines that are defined either in terms of existing routines or in terms of built-in primitives.

 The main strength of this paradigm is that you have full control on what happens at the lower levels of your program.
 This means that your
-programming logic is not abstracted away into generic protocols, everything you write has to as concrete as possible.
+programming logic is not abstracted away into generic protocols, everything you write has to be as concrete as possible.
-Another advantage of this approach is the ability to test and debug interactively each definition and each routines as you build up your solution, without having
+Another advantage of this approach is the ability to test and debug interactively each definition and each routine as you build up your solution, without having
 to rely on external testing framework.
-Finally, the last major advantage is that dc is very extensible: the core language consists on only a few primitives, which are enough for building solutions
+The dc programming language is also very extensible: the core language consists on only a few primitives, which are enough for
-and extending the programming language.
-Furthermore, just as LISP languages, dc does not make any distinctions between code and data, thus it is homoiconic.
+building new programs and extending the programming language itself.
+Also, dc - just like LISP-like languages, is homoiconic: there is no distinction between code and data.

 On the other hand, the *bottom up* approach is not suitable for building large infrastructures: the ability to abstract away methods, procedures and to shape
 real-world objects into templates is essential for many modern programming use cases.
-As a result, dc excels when used for what it was originally
+In fact, dc excels when used for what it was originally
 developed for: computations and small math-oriented programs.

 # ARCHITECTURE
 As an advanced scientific calculator, **dc** has a complex architecture defined by the following two data structures: